How to Host the Perfect Poker Home Game is a 12-part series on how to run the superlative poker night for all your friends and coworkers.

 Player 2 has the lower two pair - K♦ K♥ Q♠ Q♥ with the kicker 3♥.
 Aces are higher than kings, so Player 1 wins the entire pot.

-Who Wins with an Awesome Board?
+Which Hand Wins on an Awesome Board?

 Take a second to think this one though.
 This is a very bad beat, as once the river falls both players now have four of a kind with nines.